 Anuja Surve – The Wordwizgirl

 I am someone whom you can be called a compulsive wanderer.
-Thankfully, being a freelancer helped me fuel my desire for travel and allowed me to work and fulfill my lust for travel while being funded for the same.
+Thankfully, being a freelancer helped me fuel my desire for travel and allowed me to work and fulfil my lust for travel while being funded for the same.
 For me, the only prerogative is to explore new places, and it may be with friends or solo.
 The idea is to travel and explore and that is what I exactly do.

-I feel solo traveling is empowering.
+I feel solo travelling is empowering.
 I don’t know about others but it immensely helped me connect more with myself and in understanding the real me.
-When you are traveling with friends or family, we react based on their actions, but when it’s just you out there, without any agenda, like a job or family time, you explore your inner self and also be amazed at your abilities.
+When you are travelling with friends or family, we react based on their actions, but when it’s just you out there, without any agenda, like a job or family time, you explore your inner self and also be amazed at your abilities.

 See more picture stories by Anuja on her Instagram

-If they have done it and many other bravehearts are doing it, I am sure every girl can gather the courage to move out of their comfort zones and enjoy the journey accompanied either by their souls or by the new friends on the road.
+If they have done it and many other Bravehearts are doing it, I am sure every girl can gather the courage to move out of their comfort zones and enjoy the journey accompanied either by their souls or by the new friends on the road.